KeziaSaahene/transborder-freight-data-analysis/README.md

 • Loaded the dataset into Power BI.
 •	Renamed ambiguous column headers  for better clarity.
 •	Replaced coded values using the provided data dictionary.
-•	Created new features: Cost per Kg and Value per Kg
+•	Created new metrics: Cost per Kg and Value per Kg

 # Step 4 - Analysis